Olomeinu: Audience and content

 Yeshiva students were given subscription forms; circulation was throughout the English-speaking world: USA, Canada, England, and Australia, and was not limited to just major Jewish population centers.
 Different features were more appreciated by different ages and grades.
 Mendel the Mouse appealed more to one age, People, Places and Things to another.
-From the 1960s thru the 1990s many features were a constant source of learning about "Baal Shem Tov ... the Vilna Gaon, the Chazon Ish" and included stories written by rabbis Brailofsky and Gevirtz.
+From the 1960s through the 1990s many features were a constant source of learning about "Baal Shem Tov ... the Vilna Gaon, the Chazon Ish" and included stories written by rabbis Brailofsky and Gevirtz.

 Some items, such as history of Sarah Schenirer and the Bais Yaakov movement, were limited in scope and duration.

-Olomeinu also introduced readers to having and being a Pen pal.
+Olomeinu also introduced readers to having and being a pen pal.

 Among those who contributed to the founding of Olomeinu and its early day continuity were rabbis Elias Schwartz and Nisson Wolpin.
 When the latter left in 1970 to become editor of The Jewish Observer, Nosson Scherman, later to be known for his accomplishments at Artscroll, was Olomeinu's editor.